dimonomid/tneo/README.md

 microprocessors.
 It performs a preemptive priority-based scheduling and a round-robin scheduling for the tasks with identical priority.

-TNeoKernel was born as a thorough review and re-implementation of TNKernel.
+TNeoKernel was born as a thorough review and re-implementation of [TNKernel](http://tnkernel.com) v2.7.
 The new kernel has well-formed code, inherited bugs are fixed as well as new features being added, it is well documented and tested carefully with unit-tests.

 Currently it is available for PIC32 only, but will probably be ported to other architectures.
 Tested on PIC32MX.